mitin001/transcriber/blog/books/emotionally-immature-parents/03-how-it-feels-to-have-a-relationship-with-an-eip.md

 > Emotionally immature people have a completely unrealistic idea of what forgiveness means.
 To them, forgiveness should make it like the rift never happened, as though a completely fresh start is possible.
 They have no awareness of the need for emotional processing or the amount of time it may take to rebuild trust after a major betrayal.
 They just want things to be normal again.
 Others’ pain is the only fly in the ointment.
 Everything would be fine if others would just get past their feelings about the situation.

 It takes emotional work to rebuild trust in a relationship, but emotionally immature people will never do it.
-They won't be inconvenienced with the emotions of other people.
-They will try to manipulate you into forgiving them with emotional cohersions like guilt and shame.
+They won't be inconvenienced by the emotions of other people.
+They will try to manipulate you into forgiving them with emotional coercions like guilt and shame.
 Relationships with them are one-sided.
 This has the most profound effect on their children.

 > Emotionally immature parents often have the fantasy that their babies will make them feel good about themselves.
 When their children turn out to have their own needs, it can send such parents into a state of intense anxiety.
 Those who are extremely emotionally immature may then use punishment, threats of abandonment, and shaming as trump cards in an attempt to feel in control and bolster their self-esteem—at their children’s expense.

-Growing up emotionally neglected in this way will result in a child that need psychotherapy to repair their self-concept, build up their inner world, and get in touch with their true self.
-Emotionally immature parents sometimes pretend that their children don't need too much care.
+Growing up emotionally neglected in this way will result in a child who needs psychotherapy to repair their self-concept, build up their inner world, and get in touch with their true self.
+Emotionally immature parents sometimes pretend that their children don't need much care.

 > Emotionally immature parents relate on the basis of roles, not individuality.
 If you had an independent, self-reliant personality, your parent wouldn’t have seen you as a needy child for whom he or she could play the role of rescuing parent.
 Instead, you may have been pegged as the child without needs, the little grown-up.